openssl/openssl/doc/designs/quic-design/pkcs11-provider.md

   pin-source, if it is not specified in the object, provided by the store.
 The parameter works similar to the "pin-source" query attribute in RFC 7512.

-No provider query caching:
-The PKCS11 provider needs to load a PKCS11 driver module, which would load the PKCS11 standard API.
-Multiple devices can be supported with one PKCS11 module.
-Devices can be selected by slot number or token name.
-The selected device can support only a part of all the PKCS11 features and can differ from device to device, this means the dispatch tables from the provider query function should not be cached.

 Multiple provider instances:
 It should be possible to work on multiple devices on different slot at the same time.
 This requires an additional OpenSSL provider load API to create multiple instances from one provider library.